ThatOtherZach/Web3-by-Example/scripts/GetBalance.md

 console.log('Address:', addr);
 ```

-Now the first console.log isn't really necessary, but it looks nice in the console.
-Following that we define a variable addr as the Ethereum
+Now the first ```console.log``` isn't really necessary, but it looks nice in the console.
+Following that we define a variable ```addr``` as the Ethereum address.
-address.
 Now you don't need to do this, but should it makes the code later on a little easier to read.

 Plus I was told it was good practice to write easily editable code, and while this ins't exactly a trading engine, it makes life easier for noobs like myself.
 Following that we just write the address in the console with the text "Address" beside it.
-Again not neccast, but it make it look pretty.
+Again not required, but it makes it look pretty.

 ---